djangify/our-spot/README.md

 - What should the HTML structure of the site look like?
 What is the layout for the pages?
 - What should the structure and design of the member registration and login forms look like?
-- What does the users template to add, edit and delete locations look like?
+- What does the users template to view, add, edit and delete locations look like?
 How should they be structured?
 - What should these templates include?
 - What should the format and style of a users profile page look like?
 - How do we ensure that both load time and responsiveness are taken into consideration when building the project?